jhultman/vision3d/readme.md

 - Reproduce results of paper.

 ## Status
 This repo is still under active development.
-I will post a pretrained model when codebase stabilizes and results are acceptable.
+I will post a pretrained model when codebase stabilizes and results are good.
+I will also add more detailed training and inference instructions.

 ## Usage
 See `inference.py`.